“Hidden” Tech

 And as I start diving into reviews of various podcast apps it seems that the indie scene is having a pretty rough go.
 And so… for the first time in more than a decade I’m giving Apple Podcast a serious look.

 Apple podcasts is weird.
 Its playlist.. err.. station system takes some getting used to.
-Additional the focus on discovery is of no use to me.
-But it’s easy enough to make a playl… stations.. of new episodes and the watch app is actually quite nice.
+Additionally the focus on discovery is of no use to me.
+But it’s easy enough to make a playl… station.. of new episodes and the watch app is actually quite nice.
 So here I am!

 I really hope that Overcast (or Castro) can get their bugs squashed, the indie scene is a my favorite place to be.